Student Funding

 You may only apply for one experience type in the initial application and the application must be tailored to a specific opportunity.

-Internships (including Colby’s Education Practicum): Internships, including “volunteer” opportunities, provide insight into an industry and career path of interest at an off-campus job site and monitored by an onsite work supervisor affiliated with the organization (80-100 hours).
+Internships (including Colby’s Education Practicum): Internships, including “volunteer” opportunities, provide insight into an industry and career path of interest at an off-campus job site and monitored by an onsite work supervisor affiliated with the organization (80 hours minimum).
 You do NOT need to have fully secured an opportunity to apply but the application must be based on one specific, well-researched opportunity.
 If the committee offers an award based on the merits of the application, you have up to one opportunity to revise and submit for a different experience, excluding independent studies.
 Living expenses for internships within your hometown (or locally if living on campus or in Waterville) will not be awarded.
 We recommend meeting with a DavisConnects advisor before you apply to develop persuasive outreach skills, refine your resume, and explore opportunities within an industry that interests you and aligns with your goals.
+If your internship may be paid, please see information in the FAQ section below regarding award eligibility.

 Research and Other Independent Study Projects: Independent studies are individual projects in an area where you have demonstrated the interest and competence necessary for independent work (in most cases, only upperclassmen and/or those who have taken the appropriate coursework within their discipline will be approved to undertake them).
 Only pre-approved independent studies are eligible for funding.
 You will need to find a faculty member well before the funding deadline to help you develop and approve your project as well as agree to be your faculty supervisor for a registered independent study.
 Internships that include a research component are not considered independent studies, and should therefore be registered as an internship.
 Independent study funding through DavisConnects is intended for living and travel expenses for abroad experiences only but other departments may fund domestic experiences, materials, and equipment as their budgets and criteria allow.